(a) Property, plant and equipment (including intangible assets)

 The Company's employees participate in various employee benefit plans.
 Pensions and other post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Company's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related remeasurement and investment risks fall on the employee.
 The expenditure for defined contribution plans is recognized as an expense during the period when the employee renders service.
 Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
 The related remeasurement and investment risks fall on the Company.
 The present value of the defined benefit obligations is calculated by an independent actuary using the projected unit credit method.

-All remeasurement gains or losses are immediately recognized in Other Comprehensive Income, net of taxes and permanently excluded from Profit or Loss.
+All remeasurement gains or losses are immediately recognized in OCI, net of taxes and permanently excluded from Statement of Profit and Loss.
 Further, the profit or loss will not include an expected return on plan assets.
 Instead net interest recognized in profit or loss is calculated by applying the discount rate used to measure the defined benefit obligation to the net defined benefit liability or asset.
-The actual return on the plan assets above or below the discount rate is recognized as part of remeasurement of net defined liability or asset through other comprehensive income, net of taxes.
+The actual return on the plan assets above or below the discount rate is recognized as part of remeasurement of net defined liability or asset through OCI, net of taxes.
 The Company has the following employee benefit plans:

 i.
 Gratuity